Palapa-C2: PT Pasifik Satelit Nusantara

 Six transponders were owned by PT Pasifik Satelit Nusantara.

 Palapa-E

 PT Indosat Tbk selected in May 2013 Orbital Sciences Corporation (OSC) (now Northrop Grumman) to build and launch the Palapa-E satellite.
-Palapa-E was to replace the Palapa-C2 satellite.
-Palapa-E was to be based on Orbital's GEOStar-2 satellite bus.
+Palapa-E was meant to replace the Palapa-C2 satellite.
+Palapa-E was supposed to be based on Orbital's GEOStar-2 satellite bus.
 Indosat cancelled contract to build Palapa-E after losing the operating rights to the 150.5° East orbital position to state-owned Bank Rakyat Indonesia (BRI).